msierraltav/fake-movie-db/README.md

 ## Dataset

+The dataset was taken from [IMDb](https://developer.imdb.com/non-commercial-datasets/) and only using the following files :

+- title basics
+- name basics

-The dataset was taken from [IMDb](https://developer.imdb.com/non-commercial-datasets/) and only using the title basics and name basics, based on the requirements of the assignment and with date of 18 March 2025: [datasets](https://datasets.imdbws.com/)
+based on the requirements of the assignment and with date of 18 March 2025: [datasets](https://datasets.imdbws.com/) and need to be upload to your MS-SQL server instance.

 ### DB